-There are other curious scenes as well.
-Nevertheless, at the end of the day, the movie is intended as a fictional account.
-In summary, Risen beautifully captures the message that the love of Jesus extends to everyone – even those who took part in nailing Him to the Cross.
-This is truly a precious reminder because the fact of the matter is that we all took a part.
+There are a few other curious scenes in the movie as well, such as the image on Jesus’s face cloth.
+Yet overall, Risen beautifully captures the message that the love of Jesus extends to everyone – even those who took part in nailing Him to the Cross.
+This is truly a precious reminder because the fact of the matter is that we all took part.
 The Bible teaches,

 “[Jesus] is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.“ (1 John 2:2 NIV)

 In summary, Risen is entertaining and thought-provoking.
 If it piques the interest of viewers to explore the Bible for themselves, then it has done its job.

 - Rating for entertainment and quality: 4 stars

 - Rating for Biblical accuracy: 2.5 of 5 star